ayana1709/ayana1709/README.md

 # I'm Ayana Basha

-- 💬 Ask me about anything related to Web Development: Laravel, React, Inertia.js, and Tailwind CSS.
-- 📫 How to reach me: ayanabashachali@gmail.com
+Passionate about building scalable and user-friendly applications.
+Skilled in frontend and backend development using React, TypeScript, Laravel, Node.js, and Tailwind CSS.
+Experienced in mobile app development with Flutter and React Native.
+Always exploring new technologies to create efficient and modern solutions.

 ## 🛠️ Technologies & Tools